hjisaac/recommender-system/README.md

 ├── basic_example/    # A simple example to get started quickly.
 └── movies_lens/      # Example using the MovieLens dataset.

-figures/              # Additional plots and figures for analysis and results.

-ml-32m/               # Preprocessed or raw data specifically for the MovieLens 32M dataset.

 src/                  # Source code for the project, organized by functional modules.
 ├── algorithms/       # Core algorithms used in the recommender system.
-│   └── core/         # Implementation of the ALS algorithm and similar techniques.
+│   └── core/         # Implementation of the base logics common to all the recommender algorithms.
 ├── backends/         # Backend modules for database access, API integrations, etc.
 ├── helpers/          # Utility functions and helpers for common tasks.
 ├── recommenders/     # High-level classes to encapsulate recommendation pipelines.